jasonfilippou/jasonfilippou/README.md

   - Computer Science Academic 🏫
   - Bass Guitarist 🎸 𝄤

 💻 Welcome to my public repos!
-If you like Machine Learning, Vision, Data Structures and modern cloud infrastructure engineering / REST APIs, you've come to the right place.
+If you like Cloud infrastructure engineering / REST APIs, Machine Learning, Vision, or just want to check some solutions to coding interview problems, you've come to the right place.

 💬 Let's talk backend engineering, Springboot, Java, Scala, Math, Algorithms, Data Structures, interpreted vs compiled languages and geopolitics of Caucasus and the Near East.

-🌱 I’m currently learning [Apache Flink](https://flink.apache.org/), [Express](https://expressjs.com/) and brushing up on my C++!

-🔭 I’m also working on improving my Leetcode skills 😫 [Track my progress](https://leetcode.com/JasonFil/) and fork my solutions [here](https://github.com/jasonfilippou/JIP) (Java) and [here](https://github.com/jasonfilippou/PIP) \(Python)!
+🌱 I’m currently focused a lot on [Kubernetes](https://kubernetes.io/), and post a few interview problem solutions now and then :)

 👦 Pronouns: He, him, his.